Our kinship care policy tracker is the best place to understand more about the current state of play for kinship care policy in England.

 Training and support for kinship carers

-In Stable Homes, the Government committed to investing in the delivery of a national offer of support and training for all kinship carers, commencing from Spring 2024.
-This reflected a significant win for our #ValueOurLove campaign which called on the Government to equalise access to high-quality training and support between kinship carers and foster carers.
-It also followed a recommendation from the Independent Review of Children’s Social Care last year that all local authorities should develop peer support and training for all kinship carers.
+The Government’s commitment to introduce a national training and support offer reflected a significant win for our #ValueOurLove campaign which had called on the Government to equalise access to high-quality training and support between kinship carers and foster carers.
+It also followed a recommendation from the Independent Review of Children’s Social Care that all local authorities should develop peer support and training for all kinship carers.

 We’ll be sharing more details about the national training and support offer in due course and will be looking forward to working with local authorities across England.
 In the meantime, we encourage all children’s social care professionals to join our Professionals Network, and for Directors of Children’s Services and Managers of Children’s Social Care Services to get in touch to explore ways to work together.